B-Mohammed2/Assignment3/README.md

 ## Technologies Used

-- HTML: Used for creating the structure and layout of the web page.
+- HTML5: Used for creating the structure and layout of the web page.
-- Flask: A Python web framework used to provide tools and libraries for building web applications.
-It is used for routing, rendering templates, handling HTTP requests, and more.
 - CSS: Used for styling the web page and adding visual enhancements.
-- Jinja2: A templating engine used for integrating Python code with HTML templates.
 - Python: The programming language used for developing the backend logic of the application.
 - PostgreSQL: A powerful open-source relational database management system used for storing and managing student details and attendance data.

+## Frameworks, Libraries, and Programs used in this project are:

+#### Frameworks:

+Flask: A Python web framework used to provide tools and libraries for building web applications.
+It is used for routing, rendering templates, handling HTTP requests, and more.
+#### Libraries:

-- Psycopg2: A PostgreSQL adapter for Python that allows Python programs to access a PostgreSQL database.
-It is used to establish a connection between the Flask application and the PostgreSQL database.
+psycopg2: A PostgreSQL adapter for Python, used for connecting to and interacting with the PostgreSQL database.
+os: A module used for accessing the operating system functionalities, in this case, retrieving environment variables.

+#### Programs:

+PostgreSQL: A popular open-source relational database management system used as the backend database for this project.

+#### CSS and JavaScript:

+Bootstrap: A popular CSS framework used for styling the web application.
+HTML:

+Jinja2: A templating engine used in Flask for rendering dynamic content in HTML templates.

 ______

 # Design
 I designed the webpage with a clean and minimalist design, using soothing green colors to create a calm and comfortable environment for users.
 The purpose of the webpage is to serve as an administration tool, providing a pleasant and stress-free experience while performing administrative tasks.
 By using calming colors, the design aims to have a positive impact on users' mental well-being, promoting a sense of tranquility and ease while working with the webpage.

+## SQL Database (PostgreSQL)
+PostgreSQL is utilized as the database for this project.
+It incorporates two tables to enhance the functionality of the web application:

+### First Table
+The first table is designed to store student details and includes the following columns:
+* First Name
+* Last Name
+* Date of Birth
+* Address
+* Email Address
+* Contact Number
+* Next of Kin
+* Relationship to Next of Kin
+* Next of Kin's Phone Number
+* Next of Kin's Email
+* Reference Number
+This table serves the purpose of storing and managing the personal information and contact details of students.

+### Second Table

+To facilitate the tracking of students' attendance, a separate table is created.
+This table consists of the following columns:

+* Student ID: A unique identifier for each student.
+* Subject: Details of the subjects or courses that students are attending.
+* Date: The date on which the attendance is recorded.
+* Attendance Status: The status of attendance for each student on a particular date.

+This table allows you to keep a record of students' attendance for different subjects or courses, providing valuable information for monitoring and analyzing attendance patterns.

 ## Wireframe
 | Desktop  | Tablet             | Smartpfhone|